LukasR056/Eventplanner/README.md

 # Ultimate Event
 This is an Angular/Django Eventplanner Application by students of the FH JOANNEUM.

 # Requirements

-* Python 2.2.7
+* Python 3.8
 * IntelliJ or Pycharm as IDE
 * Django Server

 # Project

-This is an Eventplanner Application which allows you to plan important Events in Advance.
+The goal of this project is to plan events within an intuitive and clean environment.
+Events can either be public or private.
+If it is a public event, other users are free to join.
+Furthermore tasks can assigned to other participants.
+Taks are shown in three different columns: “To Do”, “In Progress” and “Done” – similar to a KANBAN-board.
+All events will be recorded in a calendar.
+Additionally, user can upload a profile picutre in the settings tab, which is also visible for users their friends with.
+It may happen that events of the testdata will disappear because all events which are in the past will be automatically deleted.

+## Django

-### Install for Windows
+### Install

-1. Install the following Python packages using pip and requirements.txt
+Install the following Python packages using pip and requirements.txt

-venv\Scripts\pip.exe install -r requirements.txt
+`venv\Scripts\pip.exe install -r requirements.txt`

+### Setup

-2. Create database and fill database
+Create and fill database

-python manage.py migrate --run-syncdb python manage.py loaddata fixtures/initial_user
-python manage.py loaddata fixtures/initial_profile
-python manage.py loaddata fixtures/initial_friendship_request
-python manage.py loaddata fixtures/initial_event
-python manage.py loaddata fixtures/initial_Tag
-python manage.py loaddata fixtures/initial_task
-python manage.py loaddata fixtures/initial_forumentry

-4. Run App
+run: `cmd < fixtures/LoadData.txt`

+All User share the same Password: `Pa55w.rd`

+Usernames:
+- admin
+- JD
+- Jane
+- Luke
+- Sue
+- Tom

+### Run the Application

-python manage.py runserver
+`python manage.py runserver`

-### Angular
+## Angular

- 1. Install all required packages using package.json
+ ### Install all required packages using package.json

- npm install
+`npm install`

- 2. Run the development server
+ ### Run the development server

- ng serve
+ `ng serve`

+ ### Start the Application

- 3. Navigate to `http://localhost:4200/`.
+ Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-4. Have fun with our Eventplanner